S.T.A.R. Corps: S.T.A.R. Labs, Metropolis

 Former U.S. Navy Seal Jay Daniels is contracted by S.T.A.R.
 Labs as the test pilot for a powered armor codenamed "Deadzone", which they developed for the United States Navy.
 During the press conference where the Deadzone armor was to be revealed, it malfunctions and is fused to Daniels' nervous system.
 This is the first of a series of engineered accidents triggered by Mindgame, an artificial intelligence created by S.T.A.R.
 Labs.

 Superman subdues Daniels, who is stabilized by Kitty Faulkner.
 After the pain from the fusion subsides, Daniels is asked to investigate a radiation leak deliberately caused by Mindgame at the radiation labs located in building 9, and to evacuate Ed and Beth Wilder, the two researchers trapped there.
 By the time Daniels arrives, the building's reactor has already exploded, transforming the Wilders into metahumans and combining them into an energy being dubbed "Fusion".

 Issue #2

 Mindgame takes over a S.T.A.R.
 Labs robotics facility in Wichita, Kansas and uses it to create cadres of flying robotic soldiers, which it names the "Gamesmen".
-In Metropolis, the Wilders figure out how to split and fuse at will, and Doctor Mardis figures out that Mindgame has decided that the Metropolis personnel are an impediment to its goals.
+In Metropolis, the Wilders figure out how to split and fuse at will, and Doctor Mardis learns that Mindgame has decided that the Metropolis personnel are an impediment to its goals.
 Two hours later, the Gamesman units arrive in Metropolis with orders to slaughter all human personnel except the metahuman test subjects.
 Daniels, Faulkner, and the Wilders manage to fight the Gamesmen off and force a tactical retreat.